Care PLanning Training Course Summary

 Q: What is a care plan in care work?

-A: In care work, a care plan is a personalized document that outlines an individual’s healthcare needs, goals, and the steps or interventions required to meet those needs.
+A: In care work, a care plan is a personalised document that outlines an individual’s healthcare needs, goals, and the steps or interventions required to meet those needs.
 It serves as a roadmap for providing quality and person-centered care.

 Q: What is a care plan in simple terms?